 The Traveller Movement (TM), formally known as the Irish Traveller Movement in Britain, gained charitable status in 2003 and directed their services towards marginalised Irish Travellers in the UK.
-In 2008, TM widened their network and services to engage with Gypsy, Roma and Traveller people.
+In 2008, TM widened their network and services to engage with Romani (Gypsy), Roma and Irish Traveller people.

 What we do